The Stages

 When we perceive a threat, a special part of our brain is triggered - the sympathetic nervous system.
 This redirects energy and resources from our brain to our limbs - we don’t need to think when faced with a lion/tiger/etc - we need to run.
 Yet, modern threats don’t function the same - they don’t walk away like a lion or tiger might, and we can find ourselves staying in the sympathetic nervous system longer than we might want.
 Fight/flight responses, panic attacks, PTSD, trauma, and more.

 The good news is that most of the threats we perceive around us in the modern world are perceived through our predictive processing brain.
-And with the Odoki Method (and other systems too), we can begin to train our brain to have alternative responses to these threats.
+And with the Odoki Method, we can begin to train our brain to have alternative responses to these threats.

 So far, we’ve been learning some basics about how the brain works.
 In terms of Predictive Processing, we’ve been learning how to look at experience and trigger small prediction error events that bring about meaningful change in our lives.